Sreeya22/Speed-Type/README.md

 Game Logic: Checks typed words for correctness, updates scores, and displays a new word for each correct or missed entry.

 ## Requirements
-1.Python 3.x
+1. Python 3.x
-2.Tkinter library (comes pre-installed with Python) 3.words.py file containing a list of words for the typing test
+2. Tkinter library (comes pre-installed with Python)
+3. words.py file containing a list of words for the typing test

 ## Setup
-1.Clone or download this repository.
+1. Clone or download this repository.
-2.Ensure you have words.py with a list of words for the typing challenge.
+2. Ensure you have words.py with a list of words for the typing challenge.
-3.Run the script using Python:
+3. Run the script using Python:
 `python speed_typing.py`

 ## Dependencies